yazeze2/Data-Science-Portfolio/README.md

 - [Time Series Analysis - Predict Traffic on a New Mode of Transport](https://github.com/yazeze2/Time-Series) - In this project, the Holt's Linear Trend Model, Holt Winter's Model, ARIMA Model, and SARIMA Model are implemented and contrasted to predict traffic.
 - [Natural Language Processing](https://github.com/yazeze2/Twitter-Sentiment-Analysis) - Sentiment Analysis on Tweets using Supervised Learning Algorithms (without using NLTK's built-in sentiment analysis engine)
 - [Unsupervised Learning: Gaussian Mixture Model - Customer Segmentation](https://github.com/yazeze2/Customer-Segmentation) - In this project I analyzed a wholesale customers dataset containing data on various customers' annual spending amounts (reported in monetary units) in diverse product categories for customer segmentation
-- [Text Mining](https://github.com/yazeze2/Text_Mining) - In this project, twitter scraping is performed to gather data and performed tweet Sentiment Analysis, using Naive Bayes Classifier, and Topic Modelling, using Latent Dirichlet Allocation (LDA).
+- [Text Mining](https://github.com/yazeze2/Text_Mining) - In this project, twitter scraping is performed to gather data and tweet Sentiment Analysis is implemented using Naive Bayes Classifier.
+Moreover, Topic Modelling is implemented using Latent Dirichlet Allocation (LDA).
 - [Object Tracking in video Using Kalman Filter](https://github.com/yazeze2/Object-Tracking-Using-Kalman-Filter) - Object Detection and Tracking using Kalman Filter
-- [911 Call Exploratory Analysis](https://github.com/yazeze2/911-Exploratory-Analysis-Project) - This project is implemented to demonstrate extraction of useful features from different variables
+- [911 Call Exploratory Analysis](https://github.com/yazeze2/911-Exploratory-Analysis-Project) - This project is strictly completed to implement Exploratory Analysis on 911 call dataset.
+It is done to demonstrate the extraction of meaningful features by playing with the different variables in the dataset.

 ## Mini Data Science Projects